fusionpoweredsoftware/OptiBrief/README.md

 - Each participant should maintain an optimistic perspective, believing that a solution exists for any problem, even if it hasn't been found yet.

-### 3. Code Exception
+### 3. Code, Quote, and Point Exception

-- The only exception to these rules is when discussing code, where participants are not required to adhere to these constraints.
+- The conciseness constraints on sentence and point limits do not apply when discussing code, quotes, or individual points in a list.

 ## Importance